-The UN family is in the forefront of the effort to save our planet.
+The UN family is at the forefront of the effort to save our planet.
 In 1992, its “Earth Summit” produced the United Nations Framework Convention on Climate Change (UNFCCC) as a first step in addressing the climate change problem.
 Today, it has near-universal membership.
 The 197 countries that have ratified the Convention are Parties to the Convention.
 The ultimate aim of the Convention is to prevent “dangerous” human interference with the climate system.

 By 1995, countries launched negotiations to strengthen the global response to climate change, and, two years later, adopted the Kyoto Protocol.
 The Kyoto Protocol legally binds developed country Parties to emission reduction targets.
 The Protocol’s first commitment period started in 2008 and ended in 2012.
 The second commitment period began on 1 January 2013 and will end in 2020.
 There are now 197 Parties to the Convention and 192 Parties to the .

-At the 21st Conference of the Parties in Paris, Parties to the UNFCCC reached a landmark agreement to combat climate change and to accelerate and intensify the actions and investments needed for a sustainable low carbon future. builds upon the Convention and – for the first time – brings all nations into a common cause to undertake take ambitious efforts to combat climate change and adapt to its effects, with enhanced support to assist developing countries to do so.
+At the 21st Conference of the Parties in Paris in 2015, Parties to the UNFCCC reached a landmark agreement to combat climate change and to accelerate and intensify the actions and investments needed for a sustainable low carbon future. builds upon the Convention and – for the first time – brings all nations into a common cause to undertake ambitious efforts to combat climate change and adapt to its effects, with enhanced support to assist developing countries to do so.
 As such, it charts a new course in the global climate effort.

 The Paris Agreement’s central aim is to strengthen the global response to the threat of climate change by keeping the global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.

 On Earth Day, 22 April 2016, 175 world leaders signed the Paris Agreement at United Nations Headquarters in New York.
 This was by far the largest number of countries ever to sign an international agreement on a single day.
 There are now 184 countries that have joined the Paris Agreement.

 Nobel Peace Prize